-The Harrison Narcotics Tax Act, also known as the Harrison Act, was a federal law passed in the United States in 1914 aimed at regulating and taxing the production, importation, and distribution of opiates and cocaine.
+The Harrison Narcotics Tax Act, or the Harrison Act, is a 1914 U.S. federal law aimed at regulating and taxing the dealings of opiates and cocaine.

 The Harrison Act came about with a primary goal in mind: to control the addiction crisis related to opiates and cocaine.
 However, the law took a unique approach.
 Instead of outright banning these substances, it sought to regulate and tax them.
 This regulation aimed to ensure that only those with valid reasons, such as medical practitioners, could deal with these substances.

 Those who manufactured, sold, or distributed opiates and cocaine had to register with the federal government.
 Upon registration, they had to pay a special tax.
 It was an innovative way of controlling these substances.
 Essentially, if you didn’t register and pay the tax, you couldn’t legally deal with these drugs.

 Illegality of Unauthorized Distribution

 The Harrison Act went a step further.
 It also prohibited the distribution of these drugs except under the law’s guidelines.
 In other words, even registered and taxed dealers could not just sell or distribute opiates and cocaine as they wished.
 They had to follow specific rules and regulations.

 The Act was a legal tool in the federal government’s hands.
 It used this tool to clamp down on unauthorized dealings with these substances.
 With the power of this law, the government could prosecute anyone possessing or distributing opiates or cocaine without proper registration and tax payment.

 Initially, the intention behind the Harrison Act was mainly a public health measure.
 The lawmakers aimed to stem the tide of addiction that opiates and cocaine were causing.
 However, over time, the application of the Act began to shift.